Alpe d'Huez Ski Resort

 The Alpe d’Huez ski resort is in the Isère department of the Auvergne Rhone Alps region, southeast France.
 The closest major city & transport hub is Grenoble, 65km by road to the west.
 Closest international airports are Lyon St Exupery (LYS) (150km, 2hr by road) & Geneva (GVA) (212km, 2½hr by road on a good day!).
 The smaller, regional airport at Chambéry (CMF) provides weekend flights from the UK, Netherlands & Russia, but its limited flight schedule is not useful for many international travellers.

-The Powderhounds usually recommend taking the train & bus from the airports to any ski resort, but in a post COVID-19 world or if travelling in larger groups, a private transfer from Geneva, Lyon or Grenoble may be the most efficient mode of travel if one doesn’t have a rental car.
+The Powderhounds usually recommend taking the train & bus from the airports to any ski resort, but if that is not for you, or if travelling in larger groups, a private transfer from Geneva, Lyon or Grenoble may be the most efficient mode of travel if one doesn’t have a rental car.

 Search & book all private transfers to Alpe d'Huez or other resort village.